Aysllan00/DM111-Promocoes/README.md

 ## Project

-The project was split in two repositories, the [current one](https://github.com/edilsonjustiniano/dm111) (a.k.a DM111) and the [DM111 Promo](https://github.com/edilsonjustiniano/dm111-promo) that will listen some notifications published by DM111 and apply some business logic based on the published/consumed events.
+The DM111-Promo project was developed as a logical extension of the DM111 project, with the purpose of listening to notifications published by DM111 and applying business logic based on the published/consumed events.
+This results in the need for users to request promotions on demand.

 ## Overview